How to Create a One-Variable Data Table in Excel 2013

-The steps below for creating a one-variable data table follow a specific example (rather than using generic steps) to help you understand exactly how to use this feature in your worksheets.
-The following figure shows a Sales Projections worksheet for which a one-variable data table is to be created.
-In this worksheet, the projected sales amount in cell B5 is calculated by adding last year’s sales total in cell B2 to the amount that we expect it to grow in 2011 (calculated by multiplying last year’s total in cell B2 by the growth percentage in cell B3).
+Below you see a 2014 sales projections spreadsheet for which a one-variable data table is to be created.
+In this worksheet, the projected sales amount in cell B5 is calculated by adding last year’s sales total in cell B2 to the amount that it is expected to grow in 2014 (calculated by multiplying last year’s total in cell B2 by the growth percentage in cell B3), giving you the formula

-The column of possible growth rates ranging from 1% all the way to 5.5% is entered down column B in the range B8:B17.
-Follow these steps to create a one-variable data table that plugs each of these values into the sales growth formula:
+As you can see below, a column was entered of possible growth rates ranging from 1% all the way to 5.5% down column B in the range B8:B17.
+To create the one-variable data table that plugs each of these values into the sales growth formula, follow these simple steps:

-Copy the original formula entered in cell B5 into cell C7 by typing = (equal to) and then clicking cell B5.
+Copy the original formula entered in cell B5 into cell C7 by typing = (equal to) and then clicking cell B5 to create the formula =Projected_Sales_2014.

-The copy of the original formula (into which the series of different growth rates in B8:B17 is to be substituted) is now the column heading for the one-variable data table.
+The copy of the original formula (to substitute the series of different growth rates in B8:B17 into) is now the column heading for the one-variable data table.

 Select the cell range B7:C17.